LawtonM/LawtonM.github.io/index.md

         => "alcamech@gmail.com"

     > Lawton.history
-       => "[2018] Begin full time employment with Naval Information Warfare Center [2018] Graduated from the University of South Carolina [2014] Begin College at the University of South Carolina [2014] Graduated Highschool from Military Magnet Academy"
+       => "[2018] Full time employment with Naval Information Warfare Center [2018] Graduated from the University of South Carolina [2014] Started College at the University of South Carolina [2014] Graduated Highschool from Military Magnet Academy"